-Carrot Muffins are packed full of shredded carrots, raisins, and walnuts.
+Carrot Muffins with Walnuts are packed full of shredded carrots and raisins.
 They’re a delicious addition to your breakfast or brunch menu!

-These tender and moist Carrot Muffins are perfect for spring baking.
+These tender and moist Carrot Muffins with Walnuts are perfect for spring baking.
 I love serving them alongside my ham & asparagus quiche and sausage links for brunch.

 They also make a great breakfast-on-the-go for busy mornings.